home-assistant/developers.home-assistant/docs/creating_integration_tests_file_structure.md

 ---
-title: "Integration Tests File Structure"
+title: "Integration tests file structure"
-sidebar_label: "Tests File Structure"
+sidebar_label: "Tests file structure"
 ---

 Tests for each integration are stored inside a directory named after the integration domain.
 For example, tests for the mobile app integration should be stored in `tests/components/mobile_app`.